 Gay Germany Travel Guide: Castles, sausages, beer, and, of course, cars.
-The Federal Republic of Germany with its 16 federal states, which have been several kingdoms in the past, can be considered as the geographical center country of Europe.
-Germany is thereby surrounded by France, Luxembourg, and the BeNeLux (Belgium, the Netherlands, Luxembourg) states in the West, Switzerland, Lichtenstein, and Austria in the South and Poland, Czechia in the East.
-According to the Spartacus Gay Travel Index, Germany is ranking among the top 10 LGBT-friendly countries in the world and is known as a very welcoming and gay-friendly country, in the bigger cities at least.
+The Federal Republic of Germany, with its 16 federal states, which have historically included several kingdoms, can be considered the geographical center of Europe.
+France and Luxembourg thereby surround Germany, and the BeNeLux (Belgium, the Netherlands, Luxembourg) states in the West, Switzerland, Lichtenstein, and Austria in the South, and Poland and Czechia in the East.
+According to the Spartacus Gay Travel Index, Germany ranks among the top 10 LGBT-friendly countries in the world and is recognized as a welcoming and gay-friendly destination, particularly in its major cities.

-Lesbian, gay, and queer travelers should visit Berlin, Munich, Hamburg, and Frankfurt, as these are considered to be the biggest, and gay-friendliest cities in Germany.
+Lesbian, gay, and queer travelers should visit Berlin, Munich, Hamburg, Cologne, and Frankfurt, as these are considered the biggest, and gay-friendliest cities in Germany.
 In fact, cities, towns, and municipalities organize more than 60 annual gay pride and LGBT events all around the country.
 We collected essential information about why, when, and where LGBTQ+ travelers like you should start planning their visit to Germany.
-Therefore, we will add new blog articles to our Gay Germany Travel Guide with additional information regularly.
+Therefore, we will regularly add new blog articles to our Gay Germany Travel Guide, providing additional information.
 But now, enjoy Germany through a Couple of Men‘s eyes.

 How gay-friendly is Germany?

 Traditionally, Germany is known to be a gay-friendly but relatively conservative European country.
 But despite the reservation of the ruling Christian party, the majority of the German government voted to favor legalizing same-sex marriage in Germany in 2017.
-However, Germany currently ranks among the top gay-friendly gaycation destinations like Canada and Sweden referring to the annual Spartacus Gay Travel Index 2020 due to the gay-friendly environment in major cities like Berlin, Hamburg, and Cologne.
+However, Germany currently ranks among the top gay-friendly destinations, alongside Canada and Sweden, according to the annual Spartacus Gay Travel Index, due to its gay-friendly environment in major cities like Berlin, Hamburg, and Cologne.

-Although Germans living in the countryside might have some prejudices against lesbian, gay, and queer people, they will stay polite offering you the best service they can.
+Although Germans living in the countryside might have some prejudices against lesbian, gay, and queer people, they will stay polite, offering you the best service they can.
 LGBTQ+ travelers should keep that in mind.
-Unfortunately, there is right-wing streaming especially in the eastern part of the country, so it is still recommended to exercise caution being publicly intimate in those areas.
-When encountering a suspicious group of people it is wise to let go of each other’s hands and act like many LGBT travelers would act in any other city in the world.
+Unfortunately, there is right-wing streaming, especially in the eastern part of the country, so it is still recommended to exercise caution when being publicly intimate in those areas.
+When encountering a suspicious group of people, it is wise to let go of each other’s hands and act like many LGBT travelers would act in any other city in the world.

 Wikipedia LGBTQ+ Germany: LGBT rights in Germany

-Highlights LGBTQ+ Events: CSD & Pride in Germany in 2020
+Highlights of LGBTQ+ Events: All CSD & Pride events in Germany

 Gay Berlin Travel Guide

-Berlin as Germany’s capital city and the largest German city is considered to be the gay-friendliest metropolis of Germany.
-Despite the difficult history of being a divided city for over 40 years by the allied forces after World War II, Berlin developed a considerably diverse LGBTQ+ culture including the gay neighborhood Schöneberg and the popular club scene with Berghain, KitKat Club, and SchwuZ for example, where every fetish has its party.
-Good to know for LGBT travelers coming to Berlin: the Pink Pillow collection of LGBT-friendly hotels in Berlin offers a broad variety of gay-friendly hotels all around the city.
-Throughout the year, Berlin is hosting several LGBTQ+ events like the “Motzstraßenfest”, the annually Gay Pride (called CSD Berlin), and, of course, the fetish festival Folsom Europe.
+Berlin, as Germany’s capital city and the largest German city, is considered the gay-friendliest metropolis in Germany.
+Despite the problematic history of being a divided city for over 40 years by the allied forces after World War II, Berlin developed a considerably diverse LGBTQ+ culture including the gay neighborhood Schöneberg and the popular club scene with Berghain, KitKat Club, and SchwuZ for example.
+Every fetish has its party.
+Good to know for LGBT travelers coming to Berlin: the Pink Pillow collection of LGBT-friendly hotels in Berlin offers a diverse range of gay-friendly accommodations throughout the city.
+Throughout the year, Berlin hosts several LGBTQ+ events, including the “Motzstraßenfest”, the annual Gay Pride (called CSD Berlin), and, of course, the fetish festival Folsom Europe.

 Gay Hamburg Travel Guide